Pseudoholomorphic quilts with figure eight singularity: Introduction

 \subsection{Uniform elliptic estimates for varying widths and complex structures}

 There is a further logical dependence between \cite{bw:compactness} and the current paper: In Lemma~\ref{lem:masterestimate} we substantially strengthen the strip-shrinking estimates in \cite{isom} --- in particular, from embedded to immersed geometric composition.
-These strengthened estimates form the analytic core of Theorem~\ref{thm:nonfoldedstripshrink}, which is the analytic core of the Gromov Compactness Theorem in \cite{bw:compactness}.
+These strengthened estimates form the analytic core of Theorem~\ref{thm:nonfoldedstripshrink}, which is used to prove a Gromov Compactness Theorem in \cite{bw:compactness}.
 One of the ingredients in Lemma~\ref{lem:masterestimate} is a special connection that allows us to obtain estimates without boundary terms for quilted Cauchy--Riemann operators, with uniform constants for all small widths of a strip.
-This allows us to strengthen the previously-established uniform \(H^2\cap W^{1,4}\) estimates to \(H^3\) and thus \(\cC^1\), which is e.g.\ needed to deduce nontriviality of bubbles with generalized boundary condition in \(L_{01}\circ L_{12}\).
+This allows us to strengthen the uniform \(H^2\cap W^{1,4}\) estimates established in \cite{isom} to \(H^3\) and thus \(\cC^1\), which is e.g.\ needed to deduce nontriviality of bubbles with generalized boundary condition in \(L_{01}\circ L_{12}\).

 Our estimates allow for nonstandard complex structures on the shrinking strip.
 This is necessitated by the following analytic formulation for the figure eight singularity: In cylindrical coordinates for a neighborhood of infinity in \eqref{eq:8}, the two seams become two pairs of curves approaching each other asymptotically (see the right figure in Figure~\ref{fig:viewsof8}).
 On finite cylinders, the standard complex structure on this quilted surface can be pulled back to a quilted surface in which the width of the strips is constant and the complex structures are nonstandard, but converge in \(\cC^0\) and stay within a controlled \(\cC^k\)-distance from the standard structure for any \(k \geq 1\).